a collection of lightweight TypeScript packages for AT Protocol, the protocol powering Bluesky

 });

-your backend validates the DPoP proof and signs a client assertion JWT containing iss, sub (both your client ID), aud (authorization server), exp, jti (unique nonce), and cnf: { jkt } (the allowed key thumbprint).
+your backend validates the dpop proof and signs a client assertion jwt containing iss, sub (both your client id), aud (authorization server), exp, jti (unique nonce), and cnf: { jkt } (the allowed key thumbprint derived from the proof).

 update your client metadata for confidential mode - replace token_endpoint_auth_method with private_key_jwt, add token_endpoint_auth_signing_alg: "ES256", and add a jwks_uri pointing to your public keys.